pmacelli/comodojo-installer/docs/source/install.rst

         "comodojo/comodojo-installer" : "^1.0"
     }

-The same file should include a specific configuration section in the *extra* field like:
+Once installed, the plugin is immediately active and starts to scan the composer.json file looking for a custom configuration (in the *extra* section).

+Following an example configuration in the composer.json.

 .. code:: javascript